|UPDATED: May 21, 2023

 Kelbaker Road crossing

-to the eastern end point at the Colorado
+to the eastern end point (or beginning) at the Colorado

 River.
 This part covers the Lava Tubes, Mojave Road Mailbox, Marl